CapMousse/Archiver/README.md

 You can also define tags to be added automatically on file add or manually scan all files.
 Tag filters can be literal string or RegExp.
 **Warning:** manually scan all files for tags can take time !

+## Read Only

+If you want to access Archiver on your personnal server from internet, you can add the `X-Read-Only` header to the proxy request to enable read only mode.
+This will prevent you (or other people) to delete files, tags...

+On nginx, add `proxy_set_header X-Read-Only true;` to your configuration.

+**Note:** if you put Archiver on the web, don't forget to protect it with a [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)

 * * *

 This project is inspired from [paperless](https://github.com/danielquinn/paperless) from [@danielquinn](https://github.com/danielquinn)